cweitz621/basic-hs-sa-tech-assessment-submission/README.md

 1. **Sync Customer Data**: Automatically create HubSpot contacts when customers purchase thermostats or sign up for trials
 2. **Track Hardware Purchases**: Create deals in HubSpot's "Order Pipeline" with associated line items for thermostat purchases
 3. **Manage Trial Signups**: Create trial deals with line items that include billing frequency and pricing information
-4. **Monitor Subscriptions**: Display subscription status from HubSpot's custom "Breezy Subscriptions" object (created by HubSpot workflows when trials convert)
+4. **Monitor Subscriptions**: Display subscription status from HubSpot's custom "Breezy Subscriptions" object
 5. **AI-Powered Insights**: Generate customer health insights using Google Gemini AI, with recommendations for HubSpot AI tools

-**Important Note**: Breezy Subscription records are created by HubSpot workflows (not directly by this application).
-When a trial deal moves to "Converted" stage, a HubSpot workflow should create the corresponding subscription record in the "Breezy Subscriptions" custom object.
-See Setup Instructions section 6 for workflow configuration details.
+**Important Note**: Breezy Subscription records can be created in two ways:
+- **HubSpot Workflows** (demonstrated in this POC): When a trial deal moves to "Converted" stage, a HubSpot workflow creates the subscription record.
+This approach helps manage API call limits since workflows run server-side in HubSpot.
+- **Direct API Calls**: Alternatively, subscriptions can be created directly via API calls from your application, giving more control but using more API quota.

+This POC demonstrates the workflow approach to show how you can reduce API call volume.
+In production, choose the approach that best fits your needs, rate limits, and control requirements.
+See Setup Instructions section 6 for both options.

 ### Key Features